scipr-lab/libsnark/README.md

 * Debian jessie with clang 3.4 on x86-64
 * Fedora 20 with g++ 4.8.2 on x86-64
 * Ubuntu 14.04 LTS with g++ 4.8 on x86-64
+* Ubuntu 14.04 LTS with g++ 4.8 on x86-32, for EDWARDS and ALT_BN128 curve choices
+* Debian wheezy with g++ 4.7 on ARM little endian (Debian armel port) inside QEMU, for EDWARDS and ALT_BN128 curve choices
+* Windows 7 with g++ 4.8.3 under Cygwin 1.7.30 on x86-64 with MINDEPS=1 and NO_GTEST=1, for EDWARDS and ALT_BN128 curve choices

 --------------------------------------------------------------------------------